-Up against the likes of the Lava Brightsounds 2 – aka the Swiss Army knife of sub-£100 portable Bluetooth speakers – the Jam is short on ‘non-audio’ skills.
+When compared to the likes of the Lava Brightsounds 2 – aka the Swiss Army knife of affordable, portable Bluetooth speakers, the Jam is short on ‘non-audio’ skills.
 Sure, it’ll operate as a speakerphone and it gives out voice prompts, but that’s your lot.

 The Heavy Metal, you see, concentrates almost exclusively on the job of being ‘a speaker’.

-Bass impresses.
-Big and bold it helps make for a room-filling sound.
-Being hyper-critical, we’d like a little more tautness and a dash of extra pace to some of these lower frequencies, but at this price we happy.
+Bass impresses; big and bold, it helps make for a room-filling sound.
+Being hyper-critical, we’d like a little more tautness and a dash of extra pace to some of these lower frequencies, but at this price we're happy.

-The ‘largeness’ of the JAM’s sound is rare at this sub-£100 level and an occasionally relaxed bass delivery is a price most of us won’t mind paying.
+The ‘largeness’ of the Jam’s sound is rare at this level and an occasionally relaxed bass delivery is a price most of us won’t mind paying.

-Switch from Cohen to something more up-tempo – as in, almost any other music – and the little metal speaker continues to make you smile.
+Switch from Cohen to something more up-tempo – as in, almost any other music – and this little metal speaker continues to make you smile.

 Daft Punk’s Lose Yourself To Dance gleefully bounces along; the handclaps are snappy and the rhythm guitar is undeniably groovy.

-A further beauty here is the Heavy Metal’s non-discriminatory approach to music genres.
-Whether playing classical or indie or rock, performances are consistently highly listenable.
+A further plus here is the Heavy Metal’s non-discriminatory approach to music genres.
+Whether playing classical or indie or rock, performances are consistently listenable.

 That big bass helps here and the little speaker’s weighty sonic character is a great foil for the sometimes sonically lean world of MP3 files and Bluetooth transmission.

-One sign of a mediocre Bluetooth speaker is that its owners leave it unconnected when they want to just quickly play a track.
+One sign of a mediocre Bluetooth speaker is that its owners ignore it when they want to just quickly play a track.

-You know the scene; you stumble across a song on YouTube and settle for replay from your laptop’s awful-sounding speaker system.
-That won’t happen with the Jam Heavy Metal – hooking it up is always worth the effort.
+You know the scene; you stumble across a song on YouTube and settle for your laptop, tablet or smartphone's awful-sounding speaker system.
+That won’t happen with the Jam Heavy Metal – pairing is always worth the effort.